CahanLab/oneSC/docs/source/simulation_syn_cells_scanpy.md

 ### Simulate wildtype trajectory
 Finally we are ready to simulate expression state trajectories using our GRN.
 Note that the `simulate_parallel_adata` function has been tested on MacOS (m1 chip) and Ubuntu, it may or may not work on Windows.

-- OneSC_simulator: exactly that, the OneSC simulator object to use.
+- OneSC_simulator: the OneSC simulator object to use.
 - initial_exp_dict (dict): dictionary of initial state values.
-- initial_subnet (str): the name of the gene regulatory fitted network structure that the user want to use for simulation.
+- network_name (str): the name of the fitted gene regulatory network structure that the user want to use for simulation.
 - perturb_dict (dict, optional): a dictionary with the key of gene name and value indicating the in silico perturbation.
 If the user want to perform overexpression, then set the value between 0 and 2.
 If the user want to perform knockdown, then set the value between 0 and -2.
 Defaults to dict().
 - num_runs (int, optional): number of simulations to run.
 Defaults to 10.
 - n_cores (int, optional): number of cores for parallel computing.
 Defaults to 2.